Sky West and Crooked

-Sky West and Crooked (known in the United States as Gypsy Girl) is a 1966 British romantic drama film starring Hayley Mills.
+Sky West and Crooked (U.S. title: Gypsy Girl; also known as Bats with baby Faces) is a 1966 British romantic drama film starring Hayley Mills.
 The film was directed by her father, John Mills, and was co-written by her mother, Mary Hayley Bell.

 The title derives from a West Country term for someone who is "not quite right in the head".